 4 Ways They Work Best Together:

-Here’s how having both SEO and PPC helps you:
+Here’s how combining SEO and PPC helps you:

-Once you have both organic and inorganic search results available – you are going to see a significant rise in your website’s traffic.
-This will build up your website’s credibility as it will appear multiple times on the first page of a search.
+Once you have both organic and inorganic search results available, you are going to see a significant rise in your website’s traffic.
+Why?
+Because appearing multiple times on the front page of a search increases your website’s credibility.

 Double Your Analytics

 PPC and SEO give you different information from their campaigns, but most of the results from the campaigns will provide you a deeper insight to your audience and customers.
-This information can be used for later ad campaigns and future content development.
+This information can be used to inform the strategy of later ad campaigns and future content development.

-Analyze your keyword data and find out what organic and PPC keywords have the highest conversion rates for your product or service.
-By reviewing your two sets of analytics, you will learn how to optimize both marketing strategies to increase views, leads and customers.
+Analyze your keyword data and find out what organic and B2B PPC keywords have the highest conversion rates for your product or service.
+By reviewing your two sets of analytics, you will learn how to optimize both marketing strategies to increase views, leads, and customers.

 Play the Short & Long Game Simultaneously

-PPC is considered the quick fix to increasing traffic to your website, while SEO is a slow burn that will pay off with strong results over time.
-Though PPC requires a payment for use, it guarantees being on the front page of the SERP, and SEO will result in long lasting results with a little patience and effort.
+B2B PPC is considered the quick fix to increasing traffic to your website, while SEO is a slow burn that will pay off with strong results over time.
+Though B2B PPC requires a payment for implementation, it guarantees being on the front page of the SERP, and SEO will result in long-lasting results with a little patience and effort.

-You can even create an integrated strategy through PPC and SEO.
-You can test your set of keywords through PPC before committing them to your long-term SEO strategies.
+You can even create an integrated strategy through B2B PPC and SEO.
+You can test a set of keywords you’re unsure about through PPC before committing them to your long-term SEO strategies.
+If they find success and draw in PPC clicks, then you’ll know for sure those keywords interest your leads and will therefore be worth investing time into building SEO content around.

-A reason they may not do anything on the page can vary from a variety of things – graphics, poor organization, bad content and so on.
-But if you have an organized SEO strategy alongside PPC, you have a chance to battle those bounce rates.
+A reason they may not do anything on the page can vary from a variety of things – graphics, poor organization, bad content, and so on.
+But if you have an organized SEO strategy alongside your B2B PPC, you’ll dramatically lessen those bounce rates.

 With a proper SEO strategy, your website should have substance and data-driven content relevant to your searchers.
-That means your visitor is more likely to stick around and hear what you have to say.
+After all, the entire point of ranking high on SERPs is to catch and hold your leads’ interest.
+The more interesting your content, the more likely your leads are to wander through your site, and ultimately try to contact you.

 Choose a Dynamic Duo for Dynamic, Process-Driven Results

 Why not marry your two strategies?
-They seem like a match made in marketing heaven as both work best together.
-Also, research shows that nearly 75 percent of B2B searchers click on organic search results first over a paid ad.
-However, in terms of paid advertising, 12 percent click on top-sponsored links first.
+They’re a match made in marketing heaven as both work best together.
+Also, research shows that nearly 75% of B2B searchers click on organic search results first over a paid ad.
+However, in terms of paid advertising, 12% click on top-sponsored links first.

-Reviewing your data, testing your strategies on one another, and creating a strong unison will bring the viewers, leads and customers your company needs.
+Reviewing your data, testing your strategies on one another, and creating a strong multi-pronged marketing attack will bring the viewers, leads, and customers you’re looking for.

 Want to learn more ways to improve your B2B lead communication?
 Read our blog on CRMs to find out more.